 Scams Involving COVID-19 Relief Checks

-Soon, the U.S. government will be sending relief checks to Americans as part of the COVID-19 economic stimulus package.
+The U.S. government has started sending additional stimulus checks as part of the latest COVID-19 economic stimulus package.
 Follow these tips from the Better Business Bureau on things to look out for as the stimulus checks are distributed:

 1. Government agencies do not communicate through social media avenues like Facebook.
 So, be wary of unsolicited messages.